 When Should You Change Brake Pads?

 The obvious answer to this is: “When they’re worn out”.
 The problem is, that with no way of easily visually inspecting the brake pad, you cannot safely determine when the brake pad is worn out; and if you wait for that expensive metal-to-metal screech as the brake pad finally reaches the end of its life, you might just end up having to replace the brake rotor as well as the pads.
 So here are some clues to look out for that could save you money in avoiding the premature replacement of the pads, or even worse, leaving it too late and having to replace the brake rotors as well:

-1. The brake-fluid ‘low-level’ warning light comes on in the instrument cluster
+1. The brake-fluid “low-level” warning light comes on the dashboard

 While this is actually an indication that the brake fluid is low, it implies that the brake pad material has worn down to such an extent that the fluid level in the reservoir has dropped.
 This in itself is not to say that the pads need to be replaced, rather a warning that you need to check the thickness of the remaining friction material.

-2. The brake pad wear indicator warning light comes on in the instrument cluster
+2. The “brake pad wear” indicator warning light comes on in the dashboard

 Unlike the low fluid level warning, when this light comes on the sensor embedded in the brake pad has determined that the brake pads are too thin.
 If your vehicle is equipped with this warning system, you need to replace the pads without delay.

 3. Audible warning device makes a screeching noise

 Although not very common some vehicles/brake pads are fitted with a spring-like metal device that comes into contact with the brake disc when the pads have worn down to their service limit.
 When you hear a high-pitched squeal coming from the brakes it is definitely time to replace the pads.